SebastianHeslinRees/population_projections/README.md

 The `popmodules` package contains functions for all of these, plus code that's shared between them, functions to validate population data frames, and miscellaneous functions for data wrangling.

-The `trendmodel`, `housingledmodel` and `smallareamodel` packages contain functions which leverage `popmodules` functions to produce population projections.
+The `trendmodel` and `flexibleareamodel` packages contain functions which leverage `popmodules` functions to produce population projections.

 ## Requirements